 Don’t ever take jerry cans (for gasoline) on your bike.
 That’s about as bad an idea as I can imagine.
 Just follow the old biker rule of thumb: never pass gas when you’re on a trip.
 You never know when you’re going to see another gas station.
 Once you’re at half a tank, if you see a gas station, just stop and fill up.
 Better safe than sorry, especially if you’re in an isolated area.

-Riding a motorcycle on unpaved (dirt or gravel) roads
+Riding a motorcycle to campsites on unpaved (dirt or gravel) roads

 If you want to go camping on your motorcycle, it’s crucial that you know how to ride on unpaved roads.
 You might encounter unpaved roads from time to time, especially when navigating your way to campsites.
 You might also encounter unpaved roads occasionally while out and about on rides – there are more of them out there than you might expect.
 It’s definitely a critical skill to gain… though aside from the few pointers I’ll give you below, most of it requires learning through experience.